rombrew/phobia/doc/HardwareVESC.md

 VESC does not have voltage dividers on ADC pins.
 You should use external dividers or specify 3.3v levels in analog knob range configuration.

+## Bluetooth

+PMC does not provide firmware for BT modules.
+You should have a BT to USART transparent bridge to use PMC CLI.

 ## References

 Get more info about original VESC motor controllers from official